-COLOR DESIGNATION MEANING BLUE Participation in formal continuous improvement program (Authorized for production) • Factory is participating in an internal or external continuous improvement program that fulfils the following requirements: (i) develops management systems; (ii) has performance targets/requirements; (iii) provides progress reports; and (iv) has a verification component. • Examples include: participation in Better Work; part of PVH or another organization's supplier ownership program.
-No PVH CR assessments if (1) program assessments/progress reports are received and engagement continues; and (2) progress is made against plans.
-BLUE-ORANGE 1ST (BLUE-O1) Participation in formal continuous improvement program (Authorized for production exercising vigilance and caution) Factory is participating in an internal or external continuous improvement program that met criteria for the Blue rating.
+Color Designation Meaning Blue Participation in formal continuous improvement program (Authorized for production) Factory is participating in an internal or external continuous improvement program that fulfils the following requirements: (i) develops management systems; (ii) has performance targets/requirements; (iii) provides progress reports; and (iv) has a verification component.
+Examples include: participation in Better Work; part of PVH or another organization's supplier ownership program.
+Factory undergoes annual Better Work Assessment (every 12 months) or if designated by Better Work as high performing, an assessment is conducted bi-annually (every 24 months).
+Blue - Orange 1st (Blue-01) Participation in formal continuous improvement program (Authorized for production exercising vigilance and caution) Factory is participating in an internal or external continuous improvement program that met criteria for the Blue rating.
 Factory has critical issues, which may include transparency and a lack of commitment to continuous improvement.
 Factory has two chances to demonstrate progress before moving to the red category.
 PVH Business Divisions may place orders while reinforcing the importance of compliance and making continuous improvements against a plan.
 PVH Business Divisions should consider a second source in case no improvement is made.
 No PVH CR assessments if (1) program assessments/progress reports are received and engagement continues; and (2) progress is made against plans.
-BLUE-ORANGE 2ND (BLUE-O2) Factory is participating in an internal or external continuous improvement program that met criteria for Blue rating.
+Blue - Orange 2nd (Blue-02) Participation in formal continuous improvement program (Authorization for production maintained - strong intervention required to continue business relationship) Factory is participating in an internal or external continuous improvement program that met criteria for Blue rating.
 Factory has not shown improvement after being in Blue-Orange 1st for one cycle.
 Factory will be moved to the red category if no progress is made by the next program assessment.
 PVH Business Divisions will exercise caution, create, and implement back-up plans for production.
 No PVH CR assessments if (1) program assessments/progress reports are received and engagement continues; and (2) progress is made against plans.

-COLOR DESIGNATION MEANING GRAY Factory falls under the de minimis or other exemptions category (Authorized for production) Factory meets criteria that allows it to be exempt from a full CR Assessment in a particular assessment cycle, based on business volume or risk criteria.
+Color Designation Meaning Grey Factory falls under the de minimis or other exemptions category (Authorized for production) Factory meets criteria that allows it to be exempt from a full CR Assessment in a particular assessment cycle, based on business volume or risk criteria.
 Exemptions must be reviewed on an annual basis to determine if factory continues to meet the criteria.
-No PVH CR assessments but factory Self-Assessments or a PVH CR Short Form Assessment is required.
 Factories with valid recent social compliance audit reports from reputable brands or auditing firms may submit these reports for review in lieu of completing the self-assessment or the PVH CR Short Form Assessment.
-WHITE Pending Authorization (Not Authorized for production) Factory did not pass initial assessment and threshold (Green, Yellow or Blue rating) to become an authorized PVH factory.
+White Pending Authorization (Not Authorized for production) Factory did not pass initial assessment and threshold (Green, Yellow or Blue rating) to become an authorized PVH factory.
 Factory will be given a second chance to address critical issues.
-If the next rating is Green, Yellow or Blue, it will be authorized for production.
+If the next rating is Green Yellow or Blue, it will be authorized for production.
 It will otherwise not be authorized for production.
 Re-evaluation may be requested within three to twelve months.

 Note: All new in-scope factories will be expected to enter production in the Yellow, Blue, or better rating category at a minimum.

-PVH CR Assessment Notification: Within 30 calendar days of the assessment date, the final findings with suggested actions and timelines will be provided to the factory management via email.
+PVH CR Assessment Notification:

+Within 30 calendar days of the assessment date, the final findings with suggested actions and timelines will be provided to the factory management via email.
 PVH CR will send the PVH CR Assessment Notification to the in-scope factory or Supply Chain Partner and attach the corrective action plan (CAP) form as well as the Supplier Guidelines, copying the respective PVH Business Division head(s).
-The factory is responsible to complete the CAP form by specifying how each finding will be remediated, including a responsible individual and timeframe.
+The Vendor and factory are responsible for completing the CAP form by specifying how each finding will be remediated, including a responsible individual and timeframe.